Skip to main content

 Most staff Compiler Engineer roles ask for 9-13 years of relevant experience.
 Internships, freelance, contract, and significant side-project work typically count.
 If you have less, lead with transferable skills and demonstrable outcomes in LLVM and C++.

-What is the typical salary range for a staff Compiler Engineer?
+Where can I find reliable salary data for a staff Compiler Engineer?

 What skills set a staff Compiler Engineer apart in interviews?